 Please note: This article will only cover the open-source version, WordPress.org.
 WordPress.com is easier to set up, however, it is also much more expensive if you are looking for the same flexibility that you’d have with the .org version.
-To freely install plugins and templates you’ll at least need the Business version at $25/month.
+To freely install plugins and templates you’ll at least need the Pro version at $15/month.
 Learn more about the differences between the .org and .com version here.
 Also, we have a detailed review of WordPress.com.

 Review: Advantages and Disadvantages of WordPress

 |Free: The software is completely free and can be downloaded on the web.
 Hosting and premium templates, however, must be purchased.||Installation: Unless you choose a hosting provider who offers a 1-click installation procedure, installing WordPress manually is not exactly trivial, and it requires some basic technical knowledge (FTP, MySQL, etc.).|

 |Great flexibility and future-proof: Unlike a website builder, you can change anything you like in the code to suit your wishes – but you’ll need to code.
 Additionally, WordPress is by far the largest content management system (CMS) in the world, which is precisely why it won’t be disappearing anytime soon.||Maintenance and security: One of WordPress’ great weaknesses is that you need to update the software on a regular basis, or your website can become compromised.
 The update procedure itself is simple (one click), but individual plugins may cause problems which could, in turn, disable your entire website in a worst-case scenario.
 Unless you have sufficient technical skills, this may go beyond the limits of your abilities.|